 Techniques and tools

 Many tools implement the same or closely related techniques.
-The table links each family to its note and gives a compact reading of the tools represented in the comparison.
+The tables below link each family to its note and give a compact reading of the tools represented in the comparison.
 For a broader catalogue, see the steganography tools list.

-Technique family Domain Software using this technique Detection resistance
+Technique family Software using this technique Detection resistance

 mas_GRDH